 On 22 May 2018, CONSOB, the authority responsible for regulating the Italian financial markets, issued fines of € 100,000 each against the six current and former employees of Deutsche Bank who are defendants in the criminal proceedings.
 The six individuals were also banned from performing management functions in Italy and for Italian based institutions for three to six months each.
 No separate fine or sanction was imposed on Deutsche Bank but it is jointly and severally liable for the six current/former Deutsche Bank employees' fines.
 On 14 June 2018, Deutsche Bank and the six individuals filed an appeal in the Milan Court of Appeal challenging CONSOB's decision and one of the individuals sought a stay of enforcement of the fine against that individual.
-The stay was granted on 21 July 2018.
-As a result of the COVID-19 pandemic, the final hearing of the appeal, has been postponed and is expected to be fixed for autumn this year.
+On 17 December 2020, the Milan Court of Appeal allowed the appeals filed by Deutsche Bank and the six current and former employees and annulled the resolution sanctioning them.
+CONSOB may appeal the decision.